Quit Moaning–Finding a Job is Not Difficult!

 b.) trust their employer.
 This means the owner is doing something right.

 How long have the employees been there?
 If you go into an establishment and the staff members have been there for 3+ years, you’ve found a great management team.
-Keep in mind, however, that stylists in particular can be incredibly hard to keep happy.
+Keep in mind, however, professionals in our business can be incredibly hard to keep happy, especially in competitive job markets.
 If you walk into a business and you see a few people that look less than thrilled at your presence, remember that this business can be competitive and some people are never satisfied.
-Also remember that some stylists are eccentric “creative types” and can be moody and dramatic by nature.

 Don’t let a few professionals with bad attitudes turn you against the management.